-Go to the Check HTML tab to find a list of HTML/CSS properties, which might cause issues with rendering your message in specific email clients:
+In the Check HTML tab, you will find a list of HTML/CSS properties, which may cause issues with rendering your message in specific email clients:

 The basic functionality described above is absolutely free.
-For bigger teams Mailtrap offers additional awesome features, included in the paid billing plans.
-Below are some useful tips on using them.
+For larger teams, Mailtrap offers additional awesome features, included in the paid billing plans.
+Below you will find some useful tips on using them.

 Carefully organized data

 To keep everything in order and be able to easily find or share necessary data, set up a new inbox for each test server, and then group them into Projects.